Mrcaspento/Docker/DockerNotes/README.md

 ## 4. Delpoy the app through docker

 - All you need to do is open the command line and type `docker-compose up`

+---

+# Elastic Bean Stalk

+Good for only running one container